nabil34000/schatzhauser/README.md

   - [x] proof of work if you want it extremely bot-unfriendly,

-- [x] tests are Go programs serving as real examples showing exactly how a feature works, no import "testing" bs,
+- [x] tests are Go programs as real examples, no import "testing",

 - [ ] VPS deployment.